zilliztech/zdoc/versioned_docs/version-byoc/tutorials/migrations/migrate-from-milvus/via-endpoint.md

 ## Before you start{#before-you-start}

-- The source Milvus instance is running version 2.x or later and is accessible from the public internet.
+- The source Milvus instance is running version 2.3.6 or later and is accessible from the public internet.

+- If you have an allowlist configured in your network environment, ensure that Zilliz Cloud IP addresses are added to it.
+For more information, refer to [Zilliz Cloud IPs](./zilliz-cloud-ips).

 - If authentication has been enabled for the source Milvus, make sure you have obtained necessary connection credentials.
 For details, refer to [Authenticate User Access](https://milvus.io/docs/authenticate.md?tab=docker#Authenticate-User-Access).